seanap/Auto-M4B-Tool/README.md

 ---
 #### Create the `auto-m4b-tool.sh` script
 This is a Linux Bash script.
-You will need to update lines 19, 20, 21, and 27 of the script to your specific directories.
+You will need to update lines 23, 24, 25, and 31 of the script to your specific directories everywhere you see `/path/to/...`.
 ```Bash
 #!/bin/bash
 # set n to 1